 And your PPC ads are just going to cost you a lot and get you no conversions if you don’t have proper message matching.
 If you want to achieve the perfect message match, ideally aim for single keyword ad groups.
 If you think single keyword ad groups are going to be too much work for you, and you have a lot of similar keywords, you should create logical ad groups for your campaigns.

 Another costly mistake you can make in your campaigns is not using negative keywords.
 Negative keywords allow you to stop your ads from showing when certain keywords are used, so you don’t have to pay for an ad click when someone who has no intention of buying your service clicks your ad.

-For example, if you sell women shoes, it would benefit your campaigns if you choose negative keywords such as ‘baby shoes’ or ‘men shoes’ to exclude your ad from coming up in searches related to these terms.
-Because if a user looking to buy shoes for their toddler clicks to your landing page and finds only women shoes there they’ll exit the page, however, you would’ve already paid for the click.
+For example, if you sell women’s shoes, it would benefit your campaigns if you choose negative keywords such as ‘baby shoes’ or ‘men’s shoes’ to exclude your ad from coming up in searches related to these terms.
+Because if a user looking to buy shoes for their toddler clicks to your landing page and finds only women’s shoes there, they’ll exit the page.
+However, you would’ve already paid for the click.

 Ignoring user intent

 User intent describes what a user is looking for while they make a search query.
 It’s how you determine what the user is thinking when they type a certain keyword phrase into Google.

 - Navigational: When the user is trying to open a specific site